hamoudi-hamoudi/hamoudi-hamoudi/README.md

 <hr>
 </div>
 <h2 align="center"> About Me</h2>
-  <p> I'm on a exciting coding adventure, fueled by a enthusiasm for innovation and a thirst for mastering new tech.🚀 Currently, I'm diving deep into the fascinating realm of programing, I'm keen about new technologies , i don't say no to challenges.
-I get the job done .Join me as I transform lines of code into pure magic! ✨</p>
+  <p> Im starting my new journey in the world of coding at HackYourFuture, driven by my passion for innovation and an insatiable desire to master cutting-edge technologies.
-<p>My focus is on making designs that work well on all devices.
-I use a combination of JavaScript tools like React and NodeJS, along with Typescript and SQL.
-This helps me create custom solutions for each business I collaborate with.🚀</p>
+My primary focus revolves around crafting responsive designs that seamlessly adapt to all devices.
+I harness a potent toolkit of JavaScript technologies such as React and NodeJS, complemented by the power of Typescript and SQL. 🚀</p>

 <h2 align="center">Skills</h2>
 <p align="center">